brightway-lca/brightway2/docs/faq.rst

 The ``marshal`` module is faster - 40% faster writing, 25% faster reading - but produces files twice as big, and can change from computer to computer or even when Python is upgraded.
 The costs and potential risks of ``marshal`` overwhelm its speed gains.

-Javascript object notation (`JSON <http://json.org/>`_) is a data for native to `javascript <http://en.wikipedia.org/wiki/JavaScript>`_ which is now widely used for data exchange over the web and between different programming languages. ``JSON`` does not match perfectly to python data structures, but the differences are relatively small. ``JSON`` is used to store some metadata in Brightway2, such as the user preferences, LCI databases, and LCIA methods installed, as it is human readable and editable.
+Javascript object notation (`JSON <http://json.org/>`_) is a data for native to `javascript <http://en.wikipedia.org/wiki/JavaScript>`_ which is now widely used for data exchange over the web and between different programming languages. ``JSON`` does not match perfectly to python data structures, but the differences are relatively small. ``JSON`` is used to store some metadata in Brightway2, such as the user preferences, and the installed LCI databases and LCIA methods.
+JSON is human readable and editable.

-While a ``JSON`` module is in the standard library, there is no fast ``JSON`` library available for all operating systems and python version; see e.g. `anyjson <http://pypi.python.org/pypi/anyjson/>`_, `yajl <http://pypi.python.org/pypi/yajl>`_, and `ujson <http://pypi.python.org/pypi/ujson/>`_, in addition to the builtin.
+While a ``JSON`` module is in the standard library, there is no fast ``JSON`` library available for all operating systems and python version; see e.g. `anyjson <http://pypi.python.org/pypi/anyjson/>`__, `yajl <http://pypi.python.org/pypi/yajl>`__, and `ujson <http://pypi.python.org/pypi/ujson/>`__, in addition to the builtin `json <https://docs.python.org/2/library/json.html>`__.
 Each of these libraries is also not 100% compliant with the JSON spec.

 Things like message pack and JSON can't handle all Python datatypes, and in particular Python allows tuples as dictionary keys, which we use heavily, while others don't.
 So, pickle is the default format, even though it is not the hawtness...
 However, JSON is used as a backup format, as pickle has real drawbacks for archiving.